WaigFang/CMT-PROJECT/README.md

   make clean
   ```

- this command will clean your /bin and /Outputs folders
+ this command will clean your /bin and /Outputs folders.

 -Then to execute all of the code run:
   ```{sh}
   make run
   ```
+this command will create a /bin and /Outputs folder and then execute the code.

 ## Requirements